This blog may contain affiliate links. Read our disclosure policy for more info.

 - Check out the Audain Art Museum to see some amazing local artists.

 - Eat, drink, repeat.
 There are tons of great bars and restaurants to check out in Whistler Village!
+Be sure to pamper yourself and visit some of the fine dining options (perfect for couples visiting Whistler and those on a honeymoon!)

 - Have a beach day at Lost Lake – it’s a great spot to chill out and go for a swim.